 What does the course involve?

-Graphic communication explores a variety of graphic art forms including poster and advertising design, typography and packaging design.
-You will look at a variety of contextual sources in the development of your portfolios, responding to briefs and developing outcomes.
-During your work you will analyse the strengths and weaknesses of other forms of graphic communications and respond to them through the development of your own.
-You will employ a combination of digital/online portfolios, digital editing and rendering, as well as three dimensional and practical based modelling and making and sketchbook development.
-You will explore a variety of contextual sources throughout the projects, and consider how you work can be developed with a specific client, audience or purpose in mind.
+Graphic Communication explores a variety of graphic art forms including poster and advertising design, typography and packaging design.
+You will look at a variety of contextual sources in the development of your portfolios, respond to briefs and develop outcomes.
+During your work you will analyse the strengths and weaknesses of other forms of graphic communication and respond to them through the development of your own.
+You will employ a combination of digital/online portfolios, digital editing and rendering, as well as three dimensional and practical based modelling, printmaking and other experimental techniques depending on a student's own intentions.
+You will explore a variety of contextual sources throughout the projects, and consider how your work can be developed with a specific client, audience or purpose in mind.
+Your responses to designers/artists will need to be expressed verbally and visually, as well as through written documentation in a digital portfolio.

-Over the two year course and within a wide range of activities you will build up a varied skill set by responding to and working within the parameters of a client/target market and focusing on their needs, using varied hand rendering and drawing methods, colour theory, lay-out, experimentation through printmaking, using digital media to show development and progression of ideas whilst being creative and original.
-You will also develop transferable skills (time management, communication, problem solving, analysis and evaluation).
+Over the two year course and within a wide range of activities you will build up a varied skill set by responding to and working within the parameters of a client/target market and focusing on their needs, using varied hand rendering and drawing methods, colour theory, lay-out, experimentation through printmaking, using digital media to show development and progression of ideas whilst being creative, experimental and original.
+You will also develop transferable skills.
 You will learn to progressively develop experiments, evaluating the strengths and weaknesses of your work as you progress: you will practice the skills of analysis and evaluation, and use them to refine your emerging practice.
-The skills you develop during this course will be ideally suited to further study at key stage five, or a further career in Graphic Communications.